Department of Chemistry

 CHY 113 Principles of Chemistry I

 A presentation of fundamental principles of chemical science.
 These principles will be presented in quantitative terms and illustrated by examples of their applications in laboratories and in ordinary non-laboratory experience.
 This course and CHY 114 (normally taken concurrently) provide the basis for further study of chemistry.
-The course consists of two lecture sessions and a one hour recitation each week.
-Pre- or corequisite: EYE (or concurrent), and MAT 108 (or concurrent) or MAT 140 (or concurrent) or MAT 152 (or concurrent) or permission.
+Prerequisites: MAT 108 (or concurrent) or MAT 140 (or concurrent) or MAT 152 (or concurrent) or permission of instructor.
 Cr 3.

 CHY 114 Laboratory Techniques I

-Laboratory experiments to illustrate the principles that are presented in CHY 113 lectures.
+A project-based laboratory experience to illustrate the principles presented in CHY 113.
 One recitation and two laboratory hours per week.
-Pre- or corequisite: CHY 113.
+Prerequisite: CHY 113 (or concurrent).
 Cr 1.5.

 CHY 115 Principles of Chemistry II

-A continuation of CHY 113K.
+A continuation of CHY 113.
 This course is designed to provide the foundation for all further studies in chemistry and is a prerequisite for all upper-level chemistry courses.
 Prerequisite: grade of C or better in CHY 113.
 Cr 3.

 CHY 116 Laboratory Techniques II

 A project-based laboratory experience to illustrate the principles presented in CHY 115.
 One recitation and two laboratory hours per week.
 Prerequisites: grade of C or better in CHY 114; CHY 115 (or concurrent).
 Cr 1.5.

 CHY 233 Analytical Chemistry with Lab

 A survey of principles and applications of modern analytical chemistry and related calculations.
 Topics include volumetric and gravimetric analysis, electroanalysis, spectrophotometry, separations, statistics, and error analysis.
 Quantitative experimental determination by means of classical and instrumental methods.
 Techniques used include titration, gravimetric analysis, spectrophotometry, electroanalysis, and chromatography.
 Precision, accuracy, and statistical error analysis of results are emphasized.
 Prerequisites: grades of C or better in CHY 115 and CHY 116.
 Cr 5.

 CHY 251 Organic Chemistry I

 An intensive treatment of organic chemistry.
-Topics include: nomenclature; structure and stereochemistry; reaction types: substitution, addition, elimination and oxidation-reduction; reaction mechanisms and factors influencing them; spectroscopic techniques of structure determination (mass, nuclear magnetic resonance, ultraviolet-visible and infrared).
-Prerequisite: a grade of C or better in CHY 115.
+Topics include: nomenclature; structure and stereochemistry; reaction types: substitution, addition, and elimination; reaction mechanisms and factors influencing them; spectroscopic techniques of structure determination (nuclear magnetic resonance, ultraviolet-visible, and infrared).
+Prerequisite: grade of C or better in CHY 115.
 Cr 3.